 Major Renovation Permit with Structural Moment Frame – North York, ON

 Our scope included structural analysis, detailing of LVL and steel beams, floor and roof framing, and construction detailing for permit.
 Despite the architectural openness of the rear façade, our moment frame design met all lateral load requirements under the NBCC and CSA S16.
+This project represents one of our most technically demanding structural submissions for a major renovation permit in North York.

-Scope of Structural Work
+Scope of Structural Work – Major Renovation Permit North York

 - Structural design for moment-resisting frame at rear wall